 Ophthalmology - I felt like something had changed with my vision.
-The ophthalmologist tested my vision, told me there was nothing concussion-related happening, and gave me an Rx for reading glasses.
+The ophthalmologist tested my vision, told me there was nothing wrong.
+I got an Rx for reading glasses.
 (More on this later.)

 Rest - Didn't really help.

-Cranial-Sacral Therapy - I think helped a bit, but again, obviously didn't cure me.
+Cranial-Sacral Therapy - I think maybe helped a bit, but again, obviously didn't cure me.

-Russian Space Blanket - I know sounds crazy, but when you feel TERRIBLE for years, you'll try stuff.
+Russian Space Blanket - I know sounds crazy, but when you feel TERRIBLE for years, you'll try stuff!
+I read about it in a Post-Concussion book.
+Something about it trapping your vital energies and so you feel better.
 Anyway, it didn't help.

 And then: concussion 2

-I took a fastball to the back of the noggin.
+I took a baseball to the back of the noggin.

 Everything happened all over again.

 Rest - did not help.
 I'd get better or worse independent of how much I rested.
 I did find if I "over-did it" by going out or doing something, I would get extra tired.
 But looking back, I'm not even sure if this is true.
 I just felt more or less horrible day to day.

 Screen rest - There's this totally pervasive "wisdom" that you should stay off screens like TV or computer after a concussion.
 Didn't help.